npnorman/linkedLists/algorithms/singlyLinkedList.md

 //else
 	//print "{"
 	//go through each nodes next
-		//stop when the nodes next is null (base case, end of list)
+		//stop when the node is null (base case, end of list)
 		//print data
 		//if node's next is null
 			//print "}" to close the list